 “In Grade 6, I remember that I created this leadership program in my elementary school, so that we could, like, start to build initiatives to help people in our communities,” she says.
 “We did a bake sale and fundraisers for cancer research.
 I’ve always been this kid that knew and could see what’s possible when love is at the centre.”

 After several years in Ontario, Adem reluctantly moved to back to Alberta in 2007.
 While she was in junior high in Edmonton at that time, she says, she practised generosity under the guidance of her mother.

 “We’d buy a bunch of bananas from when they’re on sale at the grocery store and then just give them out to the people in our neighbourhood,” she recalls.
 “Or we’d just get lots of loaves of bread on sale and then literally just go next door and give people bread.”

 Adem showed that kindness and generosity to everyone around her, but in high school she faced the myriad changing expectations of a black woman, only some of which were implicit.
 Others, like her mother’s new husband dictating that she must wear a hijab, were less so.
 She struggled to find her place within the cliques among which she bounced as a teen.
 Eventually, she says, her anxiety left her without a place where she fit.

 “I was taken out of all my major classes in Grade 12 because I was so depressed,” she says.
 “I had like one class that my assistant principal kept, just so that I could graduate.”

 Her school credited her for leadership and extracurricular work, allowing her to graduate with her class.
-Yet Adem says she couldn’t find a place among them to call her own.
+Yet, Adem recalls that she couldn’t find a place among them to call her own.

 “I felt like I was chained to my bed … I was so hopeless, and I didn’t understand the world.
 I was searching for anybody that could validate parts of myself, but I couldn’t find a group that would honour all of it.